Dunkleosteidae: Golshanichthys

+Heterosteus

-HeterosteusHeterosteus is from the middle Devonian, found in Europe and Greenland.
+Heterosteus is from the middle Devonian, found in Europe and Greenland.
 It is one of the larger members of the family, with an estimated body length of up to 6 m.

 Kiangyousteus

 This Middle Devonian genus represents the first arthrodire described from China.
 Fossils are known from the Late Givetian to Early Frasnian-aged Guanwu Formation in Sichuan province.

+Xiangshuiosteus

-XiangshuiosteusXiangshuiosteus was originally described as an arthrodire incertae sedis of the Late Emsian with anatomical features suggestive of both buchanosteids and coccosteids.
+Xiangshuiosteus was originally described as an arthrodire incertae sedis of the Late Emsian with anatomical features suggestive of both buchanosteids and coccosteids.
 With the reappraisal of Kiangyousteus, it is now thought to be a dunkleosteid most closely related to Eastmanosteus calliaspis.